-Nothing beats the comfort of curry in the winter.
-This simple vegetarian version has the added protein and texture of quinoa and a delicious mix of herbs and spices.
+In our opinion, nothing beats the comfort of curry in the winter.
+This simple vegetarian version from Stuck in the Kitchen has the added protein and texture of quinoa and a delicious mix of herbs and spices.
 We love the blend of the nutty, roasted cauliflower with the zingy curry dressing.

 Spicy Vegan White Pizza With Broccoli Rabe and Truffle Cream

 Cream of Pumpkin Soup With Maple Pecans

-4. Eggplant Lasagna Roll-Ups
+Eggplant Lasagna Roll-Ups